 Known in dentistry as your third molars, wisdom teeth are the furthest teeth in your mouth and come in last.
 Their development and eruption occur between the middle teenage years and early twenties, giving them their familiar name of wisdom teeth.
 Though differing information can be found, at Woodland Hills Oral & Maxillofacial Surgery, we encourage patients to have these teeth extracted around the age of twenty.
 Even if your wisdom teeth aren’t causing the patient pain or discomfort, the chances of wisdom teeth being problematic in the future are high.
 Studies show that 85% of adults have their wisdom teeth removed.
-Dr. Robert G. Hale, Dr. James P. Jensvold, and Dr. Alexei I. Mizin, can evaluate and help you determine the best course of action for your wisdom teeth.
+Dr. Robert G. Hale and Dr. James P. Jensvold, can evaluate and help you determine the best course of action for your wisdom teeth.

 Wisdom teeth, are believed by scientists, to have been necessary for our early ancestors, but are now no longer evolutionary needed.
 From the size of our jaws decreasing to diet changes, to the development of tools that we use for eating, such as forks, chopsticks, and spoons, wisdom teeth are no longer an advantage.
 In fact, wisdom teeth are problematic.
 Patients experience a range of oral health issues due to their wisdom teeth including:

 What patients may not understand in their youth is, that problems can still arise when they are older, and the removal of wisdom teeth younger is easier.
-Around the age of twenty, the wisdom tooth has grown enough that our surgeons, Dr. Robert G. Hale, Dr. James P. Jensvold, or Dr. Alexei I. Mizin, can grab hold of them, but the root is still short enough that the wisdom tooth will come out with ease.
+Around the age of twenty, the wisdom tooth has grown enough that our surgeons, Dr. Robert G. Hale or Dr. James P. Jensvold, can grab hold of them, but the root is still short enough that the wisdom tooth will come out with ease.
 The longer a patient keeps their wisdom teeth the root will continue to grow, making the removal process more difficult and painful.

 Before surgery, we will discuss anesthesia options with the patient to ensure that they are comfortable.
 Most wisdom teeth removal procedures are a surgical extraction.
 This means that our surgeon will need to make an incision into the gums to remove the tooth in sections.
 This will minimize the amount of bone that is being removed.
 Following surgery, you may be asked to bite down softly on a piece of gauze for 30 to 45 minutes; this will limit any bleeding.
 Most patients do experience some level of pain and swelling following surgery; it should decrease each day.
 If you experience any abnormal bleeding, pain or swelling, we ask that you contact our office immediately or seek medical help.